 Here are the main things to be aware of if you are applying for a job with the NHS from overseas.

 You will find a 'person specification' on all jobs advertised on the site.
-This sets out the minimum requirements you will need to have to be considered for the role.
+This sets out the requirements you will need to have to be considered for the role.
 Make sure you have the relevant experience and qualifications before applying for a job.
 Only applicants who demonstrate clearly in their application form that they meet the essential criteria for the post will be considered for interview.
 For very popular posts, employers may only consider those applicants who also meet the desired criteria outlined on the person specification.

 NHS Jobs follows the code of practice for the international recruitment of healthcare professionals.
 This promotes the best possible standards in international recruitment, and discourages any inappropriate practices that could harm other countries' healthcare systems or the interests of those who apply for posts.
-Find out more on the Department of Health website.

 If you are applying for a post that requires professional registration, you will need to register with the appropriate regulatory body.
 If you are registered in your home country, but do not have UK registration, some NHS employers may be able to help with this.
-Detailed information on what you need to do can be found on the NHS Careers website
+Detailed information on what you need to do can be found on the NHS Careers website.

 Tier 2: skilled workers.
 This category enables NHS organisations to recruit individuals from outside the EEA to fill vacancies that cannot be filled by a British or EEA worker.
-If you are currently a work permit holder, you can continue in your post or change jobs providing you meet the full eligibility criteria for this route of entry.

 Tier 3: low skilled workers.
-This category is not currently available as a route of entry to the UK.
+This category is not available as a route of entry to the UK.